Cube-Solutions/PHPConsistent/README.md

 It will output to :
 * File
 * FirePHP (a plugin for Firebug)
-* PHPUnit, when run as a TestListener in PHPUnit
+* PHPUnit, when run as a TestListener in PHPUnit (currently under development)

 ## Sample output
 ```